-Kathleen Laurel Sage shows us how to make great covers for our books from those luscious scraps of organza and threads.
+Kathleen Laurel-Sage shows us how to make covers for our books from scraps of organza and threads.

 Kathleen Laurel Sage

 Kathleen loves to use organza and in this delightful workshop we get to use up lots of small scraps that might overwise get overlooked.

 Kathleen also shows us how to set up the machine; which foot is best; things to think about such as using up threads to add additional colour and how to use a textile soldering iron safely and to good effect.

 She also add some no-sew floral decorations.